camerahub/camerahub/docs/CONCEPTS.md

 Scans refer to digital versions of negatives, slides or prints that can be made with a scanner or a digital camera.
 Each negative/slide/print can be scanned more than once.
 Each scan must be recorded separately.

-In a future version of PhotoDB, this app will introduce an API that can be used by a client-side tagger to tag your JPG scans.
+In a future version of CameraHub, this app will introduce an API that can be used by a client-side tagger to tag your JPG scans.

 #### Accessories

-PhotoDB allows you to track your collection of camera and lens accessories, too.
+CameraHub allows you to track your collection of camera and lens accessories, too.
 There are several "special" kinds of accessories that have their own properties, commands and relationships, and there are general accessories with no special properties.
 You can create your own types of general accessory.

 Special types of accessory with their own properties include: